shawramaland/shawramaland/README.md

-# Hello there, my name is Garry👋
+# Hello there, I'm Garry 👋

-**Google-certified Cloud Engineer**.
+**Google Certified Cloud Engineer**

-3 years working with GCP infrastructure — Compute Engine, VPC, IAM, Kubernetes — supporting enterprise customers at scale.
+I have 3 years of experience working with GCP infrastructure, including Compute Engine, VPC, IAM, and Kubernetes, supporting enterprise customers at scale.

-Now transitioning into sysadmin, IT infrastructure, and cloud operations while picking up cybersecurity on the side.
+Currently transitioning into system administration, IT infrastructure, and cloud operations, while also exploring cybersecurity.

 ---